 Testing, Diagnosis and Treatment

-St. Luke’s follows the Minnesota Department of Health guidelines for COVID-19 testing.
+St. Luke’s follows the Minnesota Department of Health (MDH) guidelines for COVID-19 testing.
 Use our Should I Get Tested for COVID-19 screening tool to find out if you meet current testing criteria.
 You can also Read the current guidance from MDH for more information.

 If you think you’ve been exposed to the virus and you have symptoms of COVID-19, especially if you have risk factors for serious disease, click When to See a Doctor for more information on when and how to be seen.